Code-Institute-Submissions/IFDMSP-A/README.md

 2. Schedule - 2
 3. Quality - 3

+## Outside of scope

+* Performance improvements, especially with regards to technology
+* Any other features not already specified
+* Realistic accuracy of data (as this is a fun fantasy game)

+* Any other items/feature not explicitly stated above

 > # Structure

 The data required for the game will be primarily integrated into the JavaScript file, as opposed to the html file.